cea-hpc/modules/doc/source/module.rst

  .. mconfig:: verbosity

   Module command verbosity level.

-Defines :envvar:`MODULES_VERBOSITY`.
+  Default value is ``normal``.
+It can be changed at installation time with :instopt:`--with-verbosity` option.
+The :envvar:`MODULES_VERBOSITY` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+The :option:`--debug`/:option:`-D`, :option:`--silent`/:option:`-s`, :option:`--trace`/:option:`-T` and :option:`--verbose`/:option:`-v` command line switches change the value of this configuration option.

  .. mconfig:: wa_277

   Workaround for Tcsh history issue.

-Defines :envvar:`MODULES_WA_277`.
+  Default value is ``0``.
+It can be changed at installation time with :instopt:`--enable-wa-277` option.
+The :envvar:`MODULES_WA_277` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

  .. only:: html